antoninkriz/CTU-TimeTable-Generator/README.md

 Harder, better, faster, stronger

+## Usage

+Just open [the website](https://antoninkriz.github.io/CTU-TimeTable-Generator/) - no more downloading, installing, compiling, generating auth tokens and crying!

+## Data

+You don't need to login or generate any auth tokens.
+The data are fetched every 2 hours or so (check [`fetch-data.yml`](https://github.com/antoninkriz/CTU-TimeTable-Generator/blob/main/.github/workflows/fetch-data.yml)) from the KOS API.
+If you have a better strategy, which doesn't include frying the KOS API every minute, please let me know. ❤

 ## Components

 - `kos-loader` - Loads data from the KOS API
 - `ctu-timetable-generator` - User-facing app

+## Development

+See `README.md` in each component's folder.